 The most amazing carvings are in Banteay Srei.
 This temple was built in the late 10th century by Jayavarman V. The carvings, many of them three dimensional, are very well preserved.
 They are absolutely spectacular.
 It is only a small temple, but for me it was the most amazing one of all of the temples.

-The UNESCO website for Angkor Wat, Ankor Temple Complex has some interesting information and links.
+The UNESCO website for Angkor Wat, Angkor has some interesting information and links.

 In one of the temples a religious ceremony was taking place.
 A medium was preparing to do a séance and go into a trance.
 The temples are still used for current religious purposes.